- Sixties radical, led “Black Power” movement

 In his 1994 book Revolution by the Book (The Rap is Live), Al-Amin wrote: “When we begin to look critically at the Constitution of the United States, we see that in its main essence it is diametrically opposed to what Allah has commanded.”

-In the Nineties, male worshippers belonging to Al-Amin’s Atlanta mosque wore either Islamic-style skullcaps and long robes, or black-nationalist combat boots and fatigues.
+In the Nineties, male worshipers belonging to Al-Amin’s Atlanta mosque wore either Islamic-style skullcaps and long robes, or black-nationalist combat boots and fatigues.
 In 1995, two of the mosque’s members were convicted of illegally shipping more than 900 firearms not only to groups in Detroit and Philadelphia, but also to an Islamic gang with ties to Sheik Omar Abdel Rahman.
 Subsequently, a young convert at Al-Amin’s mosque joined Islamic separatists in Kashmir, where he was killed while participating in an attack against an Indian army post.

+In 1995 Al-Amin was arrested for shooting a drug dealer four times in the legs, and also was charged with carrying a concealed and unlicensed handgun.
+The following year, he was investigated for more than a dozen homicides but was never formally charged.
+Then, in 1999, he was charged with possessing a stolen car, driving without insurance, and impersonating a police officer.
+But Al-Amin refused to appear for his court date, prompting police to issue a warrant for his arrest.
 When two sheriff deputies (both African American) tried to serve the warrant on March 16, 2000, which was the Muslim holiday Eid ul-Adha, they were shot.
 Deputy Ricky Kinchen was killed, and his partner Aldranon English was wounded.
 English later identified Al-Amin as the shooter, and after a five-day police manhunt the suspect was caught and arrested in a wooded area near a small town in Alabama.
 The gun that had been used in the police shootings was found in Al-Amin’s car.
-In 2002 Al-Amin was tried and found guilty of Kinchen’s murder and is now serving a life sentence in prison.
+In 2002 Al-Amin was tried and found guilty of Kinchen’s murder and was sentenced to life in prison.